codydork/Spectra-executor/readme.md

 ### 📜 Legal Disclaimer

 Apex is provided for **educational purposes only**.
 The developers are not responsible for misuse, including account bans or other consequences.
 By using this tool, you acknowledge the risks and accept full responsibility for your actions.

----

-### 🎉 Thank You!

-Thank you for choosing **Apex Roblox Executor**!
-We’re confident it will unlock new possibilities for your Roblox scripting experience.
-Stay tuned for updates, including the highly anticipated **mobile version**! 📱🚀